ankowals/saf/README.md

 	to automate regression tests
-	to execute sanity chcecks and make sure that SUT configuration is correct (like all urls are reachable, ports open, interfaces are up & apps are running, login is possible for each user etc.) to gether symptoms like traces/logs/tickets/events from multiple systems under test to execute system bringup and feel it with configruation data before test starts to restore the system to the state before test started to move configuration data between test systems to use tests implementation as test documentation
+	to execute sanity chcecks and make sure that SUT configuration is correct (like all urls are reachable, ports open, interfaces are up & apps are running, login is possible for each user etc.) to gether symptoms like traces/logs/tickets/events from multiple systems under test to execute test system bringup and feed it with configruation data before test starts to setup test environment using configuration management sytsem before test suite execution to restore the system to the state before test started to move configuration data between test systems to use tests implementation as test documentation